vil3nce/SurreptitiousWMI/README.md

 - Change the vbscript to something usefull.
 - Change the WQL filter to something practical.
+- You'll probably want to remove the console printing
 - Compile, and run as admin.

+## ToDo

+- Check for the existance of a namespace with the same name before I try to create one
+- Check for permanent event subscription componants with the same names before I try to create new ones
+- Make ActiveScriptConsumer class creation an indpendant function
+- Make function(s) to create other event consumers
+- Store the vbscript in a way that is not human readable